Species properties

 On the right hand side, you see the Species Settings menu.
 Here you can define all relevant properties of the species.

 At the top, you can rename the species or assign it to a different compartment.
 You can also select whether it should be constant for the whole simulation or be variable.
-Constancy may be a useful simplifying assumption in some models if, for example, the species is produces far more quickly than the characteristic simulation timescale.
+A constant species is fixed in time, but it can still be spatially varying if the Spatial option is enabled and the initial concentration is defined analytically or from an image.
+Constancy may be a useful simplifying assumption in some models if, for example, the species is produced far more quickly than the characteristic simulation timescale.

 How to define a new species in a compartment together with its initial conditions and diffusion constant